intel/Dependency-Reduction-Unit-Framework/README.md

 ![Alt text](doc/pic/system.png?raw=true "structure")

-## Add eUnit into your Projects
+## Add deUnit into your Projects

-To add ‘[eUnit](https://github.com/diridari/EmbeddedTesting/wiki/eUnit)’ to you own projects it is just necessary to copy the folder ‘/eUnit’ into you project and call the ‘invokeAllTest()’ from the main.
+To add ‘[deUnit](https://github.com/intel/Dependency-Reduction-Unit-Framework/wiki/deUnit)’ to you own projects it is just necessary to copy the folder ‘/deUnit’ into you project and call the ‘invokeAllTest()’ from the main.
 To create your own tests each test must get called in the ‘invokeAllTest()’ Function.
 See: [Test creation](https://github.com/intel/Dependency-Reduction-Unit-Framework/wiki/Test-Syntax-and-Test-creation)